joweyel/mlops-material/3-Orchestration/README.md

     create_s3_bucket_block()
 ```

-When everythin is setup you can call the following code to create the credentials and the bucket block:
+When everything is setup you can call the following code to create the credentials and the bucket block:
 ```shell
 python3 3.5/create_s3_bucket_block.py
 ```